 Right to Buy leasehold properties all require buildings insurance to ensure the cost of rebuild and repairs is guaranteed if an insured peril occurs, such as a house fire or flood.

 Most lease agreements state that the buildings insurance must be provided by Basildon Council.
-There are however a small number of leasehold properties where the buildings insurance IS NOT provided by Basildon Council and in these cases it is the responsibility of the homeowner to arrange a satisfactory buildings insurance policy, see below for details.
+There are however a small number of leasehold properties where the buildings insurance IS NOT provided by Basildon Council and in these cases it is the responsibility of the homeowner to arrange a satisfactory buildings insurance policy.

 Leasehold properties for which buildings insurance IS provided by Basildon Council

 The majority of leaseholders have their buildings insurance included in the quarterly service charge.
 These policies are arranged through Zurich Insurance PLC and are renewed automatically on the 1st April each year.